ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The supported-freshness-mechanisms parameter lists the freshness mechanism(s) supported by the TAM.
   Details about the encoding can be found in {{freshness-mechanisms}}.
   If this parameter is absent, it means only the nonce mechanism is supported.
+  It MUST be absent if the attestation bit is clear.

 challenge
 : The challenge field is an optional parameter used for ensuring the freshness of the